10 June 2020

 In May, PeerBerry began receiving financial statements 2019 for its business partner – loan originators.
 The financial statement of each loan originator is available publicly on the PeerBerry website, on the page Loan Originators.
 The financial statements of the following loan originators have already been published:

 We would like to draw your attention to the fact that almost all financial statements are audited.
-The audit process is a time-taking process and it has further prolonged due to quarantine matters.
-It also takes a long time to translate financial statements from the original language into English.
-These are the main reasons why publishing these documents is such a time-consuming process.
+The audit process is a time-taking process, and it has been further prolonged due to quarantine matters.
+Translating financial statements from the original language into English also takes time.
+These are the main reasons why publishing these documents is time-consuming.

 We guarantee that all financial statements of PeerBerry loan originators will be made public.
 That is a fact.

 - New Lithome offer to invest in real estate loan.

 - Andrejus Trofimovas, CEO of the main PeerBerry business partner Aventus Group answered questions about how the close partnership between loan originators and PeerBerry helped to protect the interests of investors during the most difficult phase of the crisis.